flame/blis/docs/KernelsHowTo.md

      );
 ```

-The `gemm` micro-kernel, sometimes simply referred to as "the BLIS micro-kernel" or "the micro-kernel", performs the following operation:
+The `gemm` microkernel, sometimes simply referred to as "the BLIS microkernel" or "the microkernel", performs the following operation:

 ```
   C11 := beta * C11 + A1 * B1
 ```

-where `A1` is an _MR x k_ "micro-panel" matrix stored in packed (column-wise) format, `B1` is a _k x NR_ "micro-panel" matrix stored in packed (row-wise) format, `C11` is an _MR x NR_ general matrix stored according to its row and column strides `rsc` and `csc`, and `alpha` and beta are scalars.
+where `A1` is an _MR x k_ "micropanel" matrix stored in packed (column-wise) format, `B1` is a _k x NR_ "micropanel" matrix stored in packed (row-wise) format, `C11` is an _MR x NR_ general matrix stored according to its row and column strides `rsc` and `csc`, and `alpha` and beta are scalars.

-_MR_ and _NR_ are the register blocksizes associated with the micro-kernel.
-They are chosen by the developer when the micro-kernel is written and then encoded into a BLIS configuration, which will reference the micro-kernel when the BLIS framework is instantiated into a library.
+_MR_ and _NR_ are the register blocksizes associated with the microkernel.
+They are chosen by the developer when the microkernel is written and then encoded into a BLIS configuration, which will reference the microkernel when the BLIS framework is instantiated into a library.
 For more information on setting register blocksizes and related constants, please see the [BLIS developer configuration guide](ConfigurationHowTo.md).

 Parameters:

   * `k`:      The number of columns of `A1` and rows of `B1`.
   * `alpha`:  The address of a scalar to the `A1 * B1` product.
-  * `a1`:     The address of a micro-panel of matrix `A` of dimension _MR x k_, stored by columns with leading dimension _PACKMR_, where typically _PACKMR_ = _MR_.
+  * `a1`:     The address of a micropanel of matrix `A` of dimension _MR x k_, stored by columns with leading dimension _PACKMR_, where typically _PACKMR_ = _MR_.
 (See [Implementation Notes for gemm](KernelsHowTo.md#implementation-notes-for-gemm) for a discussion of _PACKMR_.)
-  * `b1`:     The address of a micro-panel of matrix `B` of dimension _k x NR_, stored by rows with leading dimension _PACKNR_, where typically _PACKNR_ = _NR_.
+  * `b1`:     The address of a micropanel of matrix `B` of dimension _k x NR_, stored by rows with leading dimension _PACKNR_, where typically _PACKNR_ = _NR_.
 (See [Implementation Notes for gemm](KernelsHowTo.md#implementation-notes-for-gemm) for a discussion of _PACKNR_.)
   * `beta`:   The address of a scalar to the input value of matrix `C11`.
   * `c11`:    The address of a matrix `C11` of dimension _MR x NR_, stored according to `rsc` and `csc`.
   * `rsc`:    The row stride of matrix `C11` (ie: the distance to the next row, in units of matrix elements).
   * `csc`:    The column stride of matrix `C11` (ie: the distance to the next column, in units of matrix elements).
-  * `data`:   The address of an `auxinfo_t` object that contains auxiliary information that may be useful when optimizing the `gemm` micro-kernel implementation.
+  * `data`:   The address of an `auxinfo_t` object that contains auxiliary information that may be useful when optimizing the `gemm` microkernel implementation.
 (See [Using the auxinfo\_t object](KernelsHowTo.md#Using_the_auxinfo_t_object) for a discussion of the kinds of values available via `auxinfo_t`.)
   * `cntx`:   The address of the runtime context.
 The context can be queried for implementation-specific values such as cache and register blocksizes.
-However, most micro-kernels intrinsically "know" these values already, and thus the `cntx` argument usually can be safely ignored.
+However, most microkernels intrinsically "know" these values already, and thus the `cntx` argument usually can be safely ignored.

 #### Diagram for gemm

-The diagram below shows the packed micro-panel operands and how elements of each would be stored when _MR_ = _NR_ = 4.
+The diagram below shows the packed micropanel operands and how elements of each would be stored when _MR_ = _NR_ = 4.
 The hex digits indicate the layout and order (but NOT the numeric contents) of the elements in memory.
 Note that the storage of `C11` is not shown since it is determined by the row and column strides of `C11`.

 ```
          c11:           a1:                        b1:
          _______        ______________________     _______
         |       |      |0 4 8 C               |   |0 1 2 3|
     MR  |       |      |1 5 9 D . . .         |   |4 5 6 7|